Enhancement of quantum sensing in a dissipatively coupled two-mode system: INTRODUCTION

 Enhancing sensor precision has emerged as a critical research focus in quantum sensing~\cite{PhysRevApplied.17.014034,PhysRevA.108.022215,Parto2025}.
 While Hermitian quantum systems can achieve sensitivity surpassing classical instruments at critical points, recent studies have demonstrated that non-Hermitian systems~\cite{Sarkar_2024,doi:10.1126/science.1258004,Wang023} offer a superior platform for quantum metrology~\cite{Ashida2020,PhysRevB.106.115107,WuYang2025,Ding2022}.
 By leveraging the critical dynamics of gain and loss in open quantum systems~\cite{McDonald2020,PhysRevLett.133.180801,PhysRevLett.133.180801}, these systems exhibit various precision scaling behaviors at critical or exceptional points~\cite{PhysRevA.108.053514,PhysRevA.102.033715,https://doi.org/10.1002/lpor.202100430}.
-However, it is crucial to note that in practical implementations, the inevitable presence of quantum noise in non-Hermitian systems remains a significant factor that cannot be neglected~\cite{kcm2-2mz4,PhysRevLett.123.180501}.
-Nevertheless, despite the dissipation and growing number of noise mitigation strategies~\cite{PhysRevX.8.021059,PhysRevLett.133.040801}, the inevitable presence of quantum noise and time constraints still poses significant challenges for quantum sensing.
-As a paradigmatic non-Hermitian system, parity-time (PT)-symmetric systems~\cite{PhysRevLett.113.053604,Peng2014,El-Ganainy2018,Feng2017,PhysRevApplied.19.034059,wang2025,RevModPhys.96.045002} have attracted significant attention due to their exceptional points (EPs)~\cite{doi:10.1126/science.aar7709,Chen2017,Wen_2018,GUO20243491} -induced eigenvalue degeneracy, which enables exponential sensitivity enhancement and facilitates the design of EP-based quantum sensors~\cite{PRXQuantum.6.020301,PhysRevA.111.052621,mondal2024,zhang2018,Wiersig2020}.
+In non-Hermitian sensors, researchers have conducted the self-consistent quantum analysis of the sensitivity and found that the nonreciprocity could effectively enhance sensing performance~\cite{Lau2018}.
+Meanwhile, the influence of noise in practical implementations warrants careful consideration~\cite{kcm2-2mz4,PhysRevLett.123.180501}.
+Despite the growing number of noise mitigation strategies~\cite{PhysRevX.8.021059,PhysRevLett.133.040801}, the inevitable presence of quantum noise and time constraints still poses significant challenges for quantum sensing.
+As a paradigmatic non-Hermitian system, parity-time (PT)-symmetric systems~\cite{PhysRevLett.113.053604,Peng2014,El-Ganainy2018,Feng2017,PhysRevApplied.19.034059,wang2025,RevModPhys.96.045002} have attracted significant attention due to their exceptional points (EPs)~\cite{doi:10.1126/science.aar7709,Chen2017,Wen_2018,GUO20243491} inducing eigenvalue degeneracy, which enables exponential sensitivity enhancement and facilitates the design of EP-based quantum sensors~\cite{PRXQuantum.6.020301,PhysRevA.111.052621,mondal2024,zhang2018,Wiersig2020}.
 Similarly, anti-PT symmetry~\cite{PhysRevResearch.4.033022} has recently emerged as a promising platform for quantum metrology~\cite{Peng2016,Wang24li}.
 Recent experimental demonstrations across diverse systems~\cite{Xu2023,Zhang2020,PhysRevLett.124.053901,10.1063/5.0020944} have confirmed the potential of anti-PT-symmetric criticality in achieving enhanced sensing performance~\cite{PhysRevLett.126.180401,PhysRevLett.129.273601,PhysRevApplied.13.014053,Wang2024,PhysRevB.105.064405}.
-However, the impact of quantum noise and the development of dual-cavity sensing architectures remain underexplored~\cite{HuLiang2025}.
+The advent of dissipative coupling has significantly propelled advancements in quantum sensing~\cite{PhysRevLett.112.076402,s23218700}.
+This dissipative coupling mechanism, realized through buses or waveguides~\cite{10.1063/1.5144202,PhysRevB.99.134426}, enables long-range interactions among multiple modes.
+However, the impact of quantum noise and the development of dual-mode sensing architectures remain underexplored~\cite{HuLiang2025}.